First, let’s debunk the myths that surround getting a piece of custom jewellery created.

 Now it’s your turn

 The design and creation phases are some of the most exciting parts of the custom jewellery process.
-Nothing beats seeing with your own eyes, how a concept that solely existed in your mind come to reality.
+Nothing beats seeing how a concept that solely existed in your mind comes to reality.